Birth Fathers and Adoption

 Does he deny paternity?

 Married men who fathered a baby with someone other than their wives may just deny that the baby is theirs.
 They don’t want their marriages disrupted.
 An attorney will handle this privately and confidentiality, whether or not he is willing to sign the papers.

-There are many questions in regards to birth fathers and their adoption legal rights.
+There are many questions about adoption in regards to birth fathers and their adoption legal rights.
 Lifetime Adoption is here to help you find the answers you need as you consider adoption.
 The best way to get answers is by calling our 24 hour adoption answer line at 1-800-923-6784.

 Remember, we are here to help you and any information you share with us is completely private and confidential.